MockSmith

 Published May 2026 · 8 min read

-The FCA's Principles for Businesses are the foundation of UK financial regulation.
+The FCA's Principles for Business are the foundation of UK financial regulation.
 Everything else — COBS, CASS, MAR, the Senior Managers Regime — sits on top of them.
 Understanding the Principles is not just useful for the CISI UK Financial Regulation exam; it is the framework that makes the rest of the rulebook coherent.

 What the Principles Are